 How to Use TEXTJOIN Function in Excel: 7 Suitable Examples

 Consider the following dataset.
-Let’s use this dataset to demonstrate what actions to take while using the TEXTJOIN function.
-We will concatenate specific cells, merge a range of cells using the TEXTJOIN function, and nest the TEXTJOIN and FILTER functions as well in Excel.
-Here’s an overview of the dataset for today’s task.
+We will use it to concatenate specific cells, merge a range of cells using the TEXTJOIN function, and nest the TEXTJOIN and FILTER functions as well in Excel.

-- First of all, type the following formula in cell E5 for the first employee.
+• Copy the following formula in cell E5 for the first employee:

 =TEXTJOIN(", ",TRUE,B5,C5,D5)